mtiemersma/magnesium/docs/reference/lexical-conventions.rst

 are some exceptions to this rule however.
 Identifiers cannot be only keywords, but they can include them.
 For example ``let`` cannot be an identifier, because it is a keyword, but ``letter`` is valid.
 An identifier can also not be a number literal, but like with keywords, they can be a part of an identifier.
-So ``0`` is not a valid identifier but ``0_one_two`` is.
+There is another restriction with number literals, which is that identifiers cannot start with a number literal.
+So ``0`` is not a valid identifier but ``zero_1_two`` is.
 It is however strongly discouraged to to use numbers in identifiers.
 Identifiers can also not include whitespace.